-III.A.1.a)

-Fellowship programs must receive verification of each entering fellow's level of competence in the required field, upon matriculation, using ACGME, ACGME-I, or CanMEDS Milestones evaluations from the core residency program.
-(Core)

-III.A.1.b) Prior to appointment in the program, fellows should have completed a three-year residency program in internal medicine or family medicine that satisfies the requirements in III.A.1.
-(Core)
+III.A.1.a) Fellowship programs must receive verification of each entering fellow's level of competence in the required field, upon matriculation, using ACGME, ACGME-I, or CanMEDS Milestones evaluations from the core residency program. ^(Core) III.A.1.b) Prior to appointment in the fellowship, fellows should have completed an internal medicine program that satisfies the requirements in III.A.1. ^(Core) III.A.1.b).(1) Fellows who did not complete an internal medicine program that satisfies the requirements in III.A.1. must have completed at least three years of internal medicine education prior to starting the fellowship as well as met all of the criteria in the "Fellow Eligibility Exception" section below. ^(Core)

-III.A.1.c) Fellow Eligibility Exception

-The Review Committee for Family Medicine and Internal Medicine will allow the following exception to the fellowship eligibility requirements:

-III.A.1.c).(1)

-An ACGME-accredited fellowship program may accept an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in III.A.1., but who does meet all of the following additional qualifications and conditions:

-III.A.1.c).(1).(a)

-evaluation by the program director and fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, (Core)
+III.A.1.c) Fellow Eligibility Exception The Review Committee for Internal Medicine will allow the following exception to the fellowship eligibility requirements: III.A.1.c).(1) An ACGME-accredited fellowship program may accept an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in III.A.1., but who does meet all of the following additional qualifications and conditions: (Core) III.A.1.c).(1).(a) evaluation by the program director and fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, ^(Core) III.A.1.c).(1).(b) review and approval of the applicant's exceptional qualifications by the GMEC; and, (Core) III.A.1.c).(1).(c) verification of Educational Commission for Foreign Medical Graduates (ECFMG) certification. ^(Core) III.A.1.c).(2) Applicants accepted through this exception must have an evaluation of their performance by the Clinical Competency Committee within 12 weeks of matriculation. ^(Core)

-III.A.1.c).(1).(b)

-review and approval of the applicant's exceptional qualifications by the GMEC; and, (Core)

-III.A.1.c).(1).(c) verification of Educational Commission for Foreign Medical Graduates (ECFMG) certification.
-(Core)

-III.A.1.c).(2)

-Applicants accepted through this exception must have an evaluation of their performance by the Clinical Competency Committee within 12 weeks of matriculation.
-(Core)